orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Database
 Class$ uses that. - in memory/disk dynamically when necessary
 - Optionally distributed
 - The way the object is stored vs showed to the user as a filesystem will diverge, storing isnt optimal as the same data structure.
-Especially if we account for the fact that we'll support a wide variety of "where data should be hosted".
+Especially if we account for the fact that we'll support a wide variety of "where data should be hosted". --> minimize reads because reading is expensive.

 ---